Applying to Psi Chi, the international honor society in Psychology

-**Place your Psi Chi application in the envelope outside Dr. Kimmie Vanderbilt's office (SBSB 3208).
+**Place your Psi Chi application along with a print-out of your CSUSM ARR report in the mailbox outside Dr. Kimmie Vanderbilt's office (SBSB 3226).

 Note: The $65 fee will be collected after acceptance.
 All dues must be paid by check or money order only.
 Make the check out to ASI; in the memo portion write "Psi Chi."